Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Issuing Bank
 The issuing bank also known as the customer's bank, issues a payment card or checks to an individual.

+# J

+## JavaScript
+JavaScript (JS) is a programming language that conforms to the ECMAScript specification.
+JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
+Commerce Hub supports JavaScript integrations with [Payment.JS](?path=docs/Online-Mobile-Digital/Payment-JS/Payment-JS.md).

+## JSON
+JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write.
+It is easy for machines to parse and generate.
+Commerce Hub requests and responses are written in JSON format.

+# K

+## Key Management
+Key management refers to management of cryptographic keys in a cryptosystem.
+This includes dealing with the generation, exchange, storage, use, crypto-shredding (destruction) and replacement of keys.
+It includes cryptographic protocol design, key servers, user procedures, and other relevant protocols.
+See also [Derived Unique Key Per Transaction (DUKPT)](#derived-unique-key-per-transaction).

 # L